-Income Inclusions
+Income Inclusions:

-- The gross amount (before any payroll deductions) of wages, salaries, overtime pay, commissions, fees, tips and bonuses; - The net income from the operation of a business or profession; - Interest, dividends and other net income from Whole Life Insurance Policies and any income from real or personal property including reverse mortgage; - The full amount of periodic amounts received from Social Security, Supplemental Security Income (SSI), annuities, insurance policies, retirement funds, pensions, disability or death benefits;
+- The gross amount (before any payroll deductions) of wages, salaries, overtime pay, commissions, fees, tips and bonuses; - The net income from the operation of a business orprofession; - Interest, dividends and other net income from Whole Life Insurance Policies and any income from real or personal property including reverse mortgage; - The full amount of periodic payments received from Social Security, Supplemental Security Income (SSI), annuities, insurance policies, retirement funds, pensions, disability or death benefits; - Payments in lieu of earnings, such as unemployment and disability compensation, worker's compensation and severance pay;

-- Payments in lieu of earnings, such as unemployment and disability compensation, worker's compensation and severance pay; - Welfare or other need-based payments to families or individuals that are made under programs funded separately, or jointly by federal, state or local governments; - Periodic and determinable allowances, such as alimony and child support payments, and regular contributions or gifts received from organizations or from persons not residing in the dwelling; and, - All regular pay, special day and allowances or a member of the Armed Forces.
+- Welfare or other need-based payments to families or individuals that are made under programs funded separately, or jointly by federal, state or local governments; - Periodic and determinable allowances, such as alimony and child support payments, and regular contributions or gifts received from organizations or from persons not residing in the dwelling; and - All regular pay, special pay and allowances or a member of the Armed Forces. - Other income included under 24 CFR Part 5.

-Income Exclusions
+Income Exclusions:

-- Reimbursement for the cost of medical expenses for any family member; - Income of a live-in aide; - The full amount of student financial assistance paid directly to the student or to the educational institution; - The special pay to a family member serving in the Armed Forces who is exposed to hostile fire; - Income from HUD training programs; - Temporary, nonrecurring or sporadic income (including gifts); - Reparation payments paid by a foreign government to persons who were persecuted during the Nazi era; - Income from earnings in excess of \$480 for each full-time student 18 years or older (excluding the head of household and spouse); - Adoption assistance payments in excess of \$480 per adopted child; - Deferred payments received in a lump sum from SS or SSI; - Refunds or rebates for property taxes paid on the dwelling unit; or - Services/equipment needed to keep a developmentally disabled family member at home.
-Income from employment of children (including foster children) under the age of 18 years; - Payments received for the care of foster children or adults; - Lump-sum additions to family assets, like inheritances or insurance payment.
+- Reimbursement for the cost of medical expenses for any family member; - Income of a live-in aide; - The full amount of student financial assistance paid directly to the student or to the educational institution: - The special pay to a family member serving in the Armed Forces who is exposed to hostile fire; - Income from HUD training programs; - Temporary, nonrecurring or sporadic income (including gifts); - Reparation payments paid by a foreign government to persons who were persecuted during the Nazi era; - Income from earnings in excess of \$480 for each full-time student 18 years or older (excluding the head of household and spouse); - Adoption assistance payments in excess of \$480 per adopted child; - Deferred payments received in a lump sum from SS orSSI; - Refunds or rebates for property taxes paid on the dwelling unit; or - Services/equipment needed to keep a developmentally disabled family member at home.
+Income from employment of children (including foster children) under the age of 18 years; - Payments received for the care of foster children or adults; - Lump-sum additions to family assets, like inheritances or insurance payments. - Other income or assets specifically excluded included under 24 CFR Part 5.